 To contribute to the community through medical care

-- The Hospital held eleven open lectures, with approximately 300 people attending.
+- The Hospital held eight open lectures, with approximately 230 people attending.

 Mazda continues its efforts to contribute to the recovery of the regions affected by the Great East Japan Earthquake.

-- Mazda donated 50 yen for every reply to the customer satisfaction questionnaires through dealerships in Japan, and 40,340 customers cooperated in answering the questionnaires.
-The donation was given to the Ashinaga Scholarship Society, to help construct the Tohoku Rainbow House (tentative title).
+- Mazda donated 50 yen for every reply to the customer satisfaction questionnaires through dealerships in Japan; 131,593 customers cooperated in answering the questionnaires.
+The donation was given to the Japan NPO Center for the Japan Earthquake Local NPO Support Fund.

 - Support was provided for quake-affected regions by purchasing their carbon offset credits at environmental events.

-- Mazda donated a portion of the proceeds from Mazda booths set up at community contribution events.
+- Mazda donated a portion of the proceeds from Mazda Roadster Charity Flee Market.

 - Grants were provided by way of the Mazda Foundation's programs for supporting citizen activism.
-A total of 1.15 million yen was provided to three programs to assist the recovery of the regions affected by the earthquake.
+A total of 1.2 million yen was provided to four programs to assist the recovery of the regions affected by the earthquake.

 Mazda provides funds for various activities to contribute to the regional communities and to support academic and educational, cultural and artistic, international exchanges and sports areas.
-In FY March 2012, Mazda provided funds to the Mazda Foundation, which was established to promote science and technology and the sound development of youth, as well as to public organizations, etc. (Funds included relief aid for the Great East Japan Earthquake.)
+In FY March 2014, Mazda provided funds to the Mazda Foundation, which was established to promote science and technology and the sound development of youth, as well as to public organization, etc. (Funds included relief aid for the natural disasters).

-Mazda cooperated for disaster prevention in local communities, for blood donations by Mazda employees during working hours (through the Japan Red Cross Society), for provision of funds and dispatch of human resources to local economic organizations, etc.
+Mazda has cooperated for blood donations by its employees during working hours (through the Japan Red Cross Society) since 1964, marking the program's 50th anniversary in 2013.
+In FY March 2014, approximately 2,370 employees (a cumulative total of approximately 89,760 employees) donated blood.
+Mazda also coopertted for disaster prevention in local communities, and for provision of funds and dispatch of human resources to local economic organizations, etc.